Skip to main content

 State vs. Props

 Let's go back to our house analogy to conceptualize the difference between state and props.
 Let's focus on our door.
 The color of our door is a property of our door.
 This is, for the most part, hard to change, and only needs to change depending on our house.
 For example, say we create a House component, and we're trying to build a neighborhood.
 We might want to make doorColor a property that we pass into our House component.
 State, however, is meant for more dynamic changes.
 In this example, you could think of whether the door is opened or closed as the state of the door.
-This is something that is easily changeable, and says more about teh state of the door than the door itself.
+This is something that is easily changeable, and says more about the state of the door than the door itself.
 It doesn't matter what the properties of the door are - all doors open and close.

 Introduction to Hooks

 Going back to our door example, If we want to create a button to open or close the door, or just in general record when the door has opened or closed, we would use a hook to keep track and even change the state of the door.
-Using a more concrete web development example, let's say that we want to keep track of a user's account balance in some sort of banking website or web app. using React speak, the user's balance wouldn't be a property of their account, since it's dynamic and can change often.
+Using a more concrete web development example, let's say that we want to keep track of a user's account balance in some sort of banking website or web app.
+Using React speak, the user's balance wouldn't be a property of their account, since it's dynamic and can change often.
 The balance would instead be part of the state of the account.
 An example of a prop that the account might instead have is it's account number, name, and other things that aren't dynamic and instead a mostly unchanging property of the account.

 useState